-Dr. Zhang is the founder of Rulai.
+Dr. Zhang is a co-founder of Rulai.
 She is a full Professor at University of California, Santa Cruz.
 She has more than 20 years of experience in AI.
 She has been a technical adviser for several startups and consultants for companies (HP, Toyota, Alibaba etc.) in industries including AI, security, healthcare, financial, e-commerce and automotive.
 She has received the U.S. National Science Foundation Faculty Career Award, Best Paper Awards from ACM SIGIR, and research awards/grants from companies, including Google, Microsoft, Ebay, Yahoo, NEC, Nokia and IBM.
 She has served as program chair, area chair and PC member for top international conferences.
 Dr. Zhang received her Ph.D. from School of Computer Science at Carnegie Mellon University.

 Jamie Callan is a Professor at the Language Technologies Institute, a graduate department in Carnegie Mellon’s School of Computer Science.
 His research and teaching focus on text-based information retrieval, large-scale distributed search, federated search, adaptive information filtering, and a variety of text analysis/mining/analytics methods.
 Jamie has published more than 200 research papers on these and related subjects.
 Jamie is a past Chair of SIGIR, the international professional society for Information Retrieval research, a co-founding Editor-in-Chief of Foundations and Trends in Information Retrieval, and a past Editor-in-Chief of ACM’s Transactions on Information Systems (TOIS).
 Jamie is an organizer of 2019 Conversational Assistance Track for Evaluating Conversational Dialogues at TREC.NIST.GOV conducted by National Institute of Standards and Technology.